xenoscr/atomiccaldera/README.md

 ![Yes](images/yes.png?raw=true "Yes")

-After clicking yes, it will then take some time for the abilites to complete reloading.
+After clicking yes, it will then take some time for the abilities to complete reloading.
-**NOTE**: It is necessary to restart Caldera to view the new abilties.
-At the moment there is no way to force Chain to relaod its database from the GUI.
+**NOTE**: It is necessary to restart Caldera to view the new abilities.
+At the moment there is no way to force Chain to reload its database from the GUI.

 ## To-Do
-Stil not perfect but, it gets the bulk fo the work done at this time.
+Still not perfect but, it gets the bulk for the work done at this time.
 I would like to work on/fix the following eventually:
 - [ ] Include the ability to build adversaries from ART tests.
 Chain removed the ability to edit adversaries via the GUI which makes it more difficult to quickly build adversaries.

-## ChangeLog
+## Change-Log
 ### v3.0
 What didn't change?
 * Atomic Caldera is now a plugin for MITRE's Caldera
-* Added ability to edit and save changes to abilites and variables
+* Added ability to edit and save changes to abilities and variables
-* Added ability to export ablilites directly to Stockpile YAML files.
+* Added ability to export ablilities directly to Stockpile YAML files.

 ### v2.0
 * Changed the default output to generate Caldera YML files with the variables intact. i.e. #{variable}